Niagara Falls Day Trip Itinerary

 1 – Pick Up in a Comfortable and Air Conditioned Bus

 Your day begins around 7:45 – 8:45 AM.
 We will pick you up from Downtown Toronto or Mississauga.
 All our buses are modern, comfortable and with air conditioning.
 Travel with a small group (vans and minibuses with up to 6, 14 or 24 guests).

-3 – Free time in Niagara Falls
+2 – Arriving in Niagara Falls

 You will have 4 hours of free time in the summer and 3 hours of free time in the winter to explore Niagara Falls at your own pace and do other iconic attractions.
-Your licensed tour guide will provide you with lots of facts, information and advice on how to spend your time.
-Your first attraction will usually take about 1 hour in total, and the rest of the time can be spent exploring the waterfalls, table rock centre, Clifton Hill, and doing other optional activities.
+Your licensed tour guide will provide you with information and advice on how to spend your time.
+Your first attraction will usually take about 1 hour in total, and the rest of the time can be spent exploring the waterfalls, table rock centre, Clifton Hill, or doing other optional activities.

 4 – Landmark Attractions in the Scenic Niagara Parkway

 Enjoy a narrated drive across the famous Niagara Parkway.
 Along the way, we will provide you with information and make stops at landmark attractions.

 Visit Queenston Heights Park and your tour guide will show you a scenic lookout point.
 This is a hidden gem that isn’t so well known.
 You will have a grand view of Niagara Falls from here – especially perfect for photos!

 Next, you will get to check out the famous floral clock in the Botanical Gardens.
 The clock is made up of 16,000 carpet bedding plans.
 Take photos or ask your tour guide for a group shot.

 From here we’ll check out the incredibly huge and magnificent power stations that convert the epic waterfalls into energy.
 Another great photo opportunity.